§Using the SBT console

 §Launching the console

-The Play console is a development console based on sbt that allows you to manage a Play application’s complete development cycle.
+The SBT console is a development console based on sbt that allows you to manage a Play application’s complete development cycle.

-To launch the Play console, change to the directory of your project, and run Activator:
+To launch the Play console, change to the directory of your project, and run SBT (or

 help command to get basic help about the available commands.
 You can also use this with a specific command to get information about that command: